zjancarlo/zjancarlo/index.md

 #### Golden Hour Script Linter

 A linter created in Python that renders the game's narrative state diagram and checks the writer produced scripts for errors.
 Also creates a list of assets referenced that still need to be created.
 Used as a git hook to ensure correctness and prevent errors from being committed.

 ---

-## Software Quality Engineering

-Quality Engineer | Kalibrr | August 2017 - Present

-Working as part of a team implementing a range of automated testing tools and processes centered around a BDD test strategy.

-Responsibilities and accomplishments include:

-- Developing a blackbox component testing framework using **Typescript**, **Mocha**, and **Chai** with **proxy** and **stub server integrations** for mocking and testing third party components
-- Interfacing with feature developers and product/design team to write feature specifications with **Gherkin** and **Swagger**
-- Writing backend component tests with **Behave** for a **Python** backend
-- Writing end-to-end tests with **Protractor** and **Cucumber**
-- Exploring test strategies for monolithic applications and **microservices**
-- Implementing and enforcing **BDD** test and development practices by designing new workflows
-- Developing tools to aid in development and testing

-Other tools and test strategies used include Pact for Contract Testing, Dredd for API tests, and Gatling for performance tests.

-Quality Assurance Engineer | Kalibrr | January 2017 - July 2017

-As first QA hire, established manual testing processes and workflows for ensuring software quality and adherence to requirements.

-- Transitioned from weekly to daily deployments with the help of QA processes
-- Anonymized and prepared testing replica for use by third-party testers
-- Enhanced manual testing workflow by using Selenium and interfacing directly with the application backend
-- Worked with product team and developers to convert designs and requirements into testable feature specifications
-- Enforced a manual testing quality gate for new features and bug fixes

----